 It’s no different for children.

 Let’s get something straight though, the Number 1 most important thing that children need is to feel loved and accepted.
 This is not spoiling the child.
 It actually leads to more confidence, competence and willingness to take risks.
 Conditional love and blaming for mistakes is what leads to children lacking courage and resilience.
-Afraid to make mistakes, the anxious child will recoil…afraid that love will be taken away again.
+Afraid to make mistakes and being corrected, the anxious child will recoil…afraid that love will be taken away again.

 Feeling out of control, incapable and not secure is at the root of many of our problems.
 I’m not alone in thinking this.